How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Timberwolves travel to face the 76ers on Wednesday at 7:00 PM ET.
+The 76ers look to pull of an away win at the Magic on Wednesday at 7:00 PM ET.

 How to Watch